sgillespie/lambda-calculus/README.md

     (λx. x) y
     (λx. x) x
     (λx y. x) (λx. x)

+# Examples
+&lambda; is surprisingly expressive for a language so small.
+We will now look at representing simple data types using pure &lambda;, including natural numbers, booleans, and records.

+# Natural Numbers
+Natural numbers can be achieved by using what we call Church Numerals.

+    0: λ f x. x
+    1: λ f x. f x
+    2: λ f x. f (f x)
+    3: λ f x. f (f (f x))

+The pattern here is any number `n` is achieved by applying it's first argument, `f`, `n` times, to its second argument, `x`.
+We can generalize this to two functions

+    zero: λ f x. x
+    succ: λ n f x. f (n f x)

+We have defined natural numbers inductively, using two cases.

 # References
 1. [Lambda Calculus](https://en.wikipedia.org/wiki/Lambda_calculus).
 Wikipedia: The Free Encyclopedia